ZephyrTransport/zephyr-website/membership.md

 - Eligibility for committee participation
 - Commemorative decal!

-And by joining today, you will help us build a tight-knit community of motivated travel analysis professionals, working together to improving our industry.
+By joining today, you will help us build a tight-knit community of motivated travel analysis professionals, working together to improving our industry.

 ### Types of memberships